ernesto27/system-design/videostream/tutorial/tutorial.md

 }
 ```

-In this function we received as parameters the path string of the input and output video files that we use in a ffmepg call,  this command compress the original video file that we upload to the input-bucket,  this is a very basic command that we use for this tutorial, ffmpeg has a lot of options and configurations for different resolutions and formats,  you can check the documentation for more information.
+In this function we received as parameters the path string of the input and output video files that we use in a ffmepg call,  this command compress the original video file that we upload ins the input-bucket,  this is a very basic command that we use for this tutorial, ffmpeg has a lot of options and configurations for different resolutions and formats,  you can check this link for more information.
+Finally check for an error command and return that value of nil is everything is ok.

 https://img.ly/blog/ultimate-guide-to-ffmpeg/#video-properties

-Finally check for an error command and return that value of nil is everything is ok.

 ```go
 func handlerTriggerS3Bucket(ctx context.Context, s3Event events.S3Event) error {